The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 Health treatments are of such good quality that Malaysia has become a medical tourism destination.

-Malaysia as an Expat Destination
+Overview of Malaysia as an Expat Destination

 - Living costs: Average salaries in Malaysia are almost 70 per cent lower than in the UK – so the living costs are correspondingly very cheap.